Project management statistics for 2023

 This means that only 10% of users make an effort to guarantee the software they purchase will have everything they need by demoing 4 or more products.

-Most products of this kind come with demos, and some — like Plaky — offer full functionality for free.
-With Plaky, you can:
+Most products of this kind come with demos, and some — like Plaky — offer all essential features for free, such as:

-- Organize your projects visually in table or Kanban view
+- Organizing your projects visually in table or Kanban view,

-- Attach files to tasks and comment on them to enhance collaboration
+- Attaching files to tasks and comment on them to enhance collaboration.

 It’s all about the PM features

-According to Capterra’s research on project management software, the most important factors when choosing software are:
+According to the previously mentioned Capterra research on project management software, the most important factors when choosing software are:

 In other words, the list of features is the biggest selling point for any piece of PM software.